RaVeR76/The-Kicks-Fix/bugs.md

 * **Issue**
 I made ALL images, apart from a few I missed unfortunately, 400px x 400px just for simplification and site display purposes.
-I have only loading twelve images until I am sure everything is working properly throughout my project then I will add the rest at the end.
+I have only loaded twelve images until I am sure everything is working properly throughout my project then I will add the rest at the end.
 When images 3.jpg and 6.jpg scrolled along in their image carousels .... the Carousel Indicators glitched very slightly, for some reason.

 * **Fix**